-A Christian romance novella that will put a smile on your face, a thought in your mind, and a glow in your heart.
-Chapter 1 here for free.
+A Christian romance novella that will put a smile on your face, a dream in your mind, and a glow in your heart.
+Chapter 1 for free.
 Available now on Amazon.

 Chapter 1 – Friday Morning

 Nicole Miller tossed and turned in the early morning, struggling with a dream that dwelt in the recesses of her heart.

 A little girl in a faded calico dress sat alone on the front steps of her suburban house playing with dolls.
 She dressed the girl doll in a red skirt and frilly blue blouse.
 Then the boy doll came to the girl, took her in his arms, and they danced across the welcome mat.
 A young man stepped out of the house; bottle in hand.
 “Daddy, will you play with me?”
 The man turned and went back into the house.

 A beautiful young woman in a tailored Navy business suit sat alone at an outdoor table in a coffee shop in the lobby of a building which housed her penthouse condominium.
 Her leather briefcase contained hours of work, her cell phone had hundreds of unaddressed messages, and her calendar left little time to breathe.
 A young man drove up in an old green pickup truck.
 “Nicole, would you like to talk?”
 The woman picked up her bag and went back into the building.

 The alarm buzzer jolted Nicole from sleep at 5 AM.

 “I forgot to change the alarm to radio” she muttered, eyes riveted shut and left-hand groping for the snooze button.
 She hit snooze, but by then was too awake to enjoy five more minutes under her thick, white, down comforter.
 A single bedroom window cracked open admitted a frosty mid-December breeze.